 Passive category foreign source income.
-This category includes the following income.
+This category includes the following income. • Passive income.

-Passive income.

-Dividends from a domestic international sales corporation (DISC) or a former DISC.
-Taxable income that is foreign trade income.
+- Dividends from a domestic international

+- sales corporation (DISC) or a former DISC.

-Distributions from a foreign sales corporation (FSC) or a former FSC.
+- Distributions from a former foreign sales corporation.

 See Line 16f.
 Other (code F) for exceptions.